IndraGunawan/symfony-docs/contributing/code/tests.rst

 Testing Generated Code
 ----------------------

-Some tests generate code on the fly and check that it matches expected stored in in a file.
-To regenerate those files, you can use the following approach, run the tests with the environment variable ``TEST_GENERATE_FIXTURES`` set to ``1``:
+Some tests generate code on the fly and verify that it matches the expected output stored in a file.
+To regenerate those files, run the tests with the environment variable ``TEST_GENERATE_FIXTURES`` set to ``1``:

 .. code-block:: terminal

     $ TEST_GENERATE_FIXTURES=1 php ./phpunit src/Symfony/Component/Config/Tests/Builder/GeneratedConfigTest.php

+.. versionadded:: 7.4

+    The ``TEST_GENERATE_FIXTURES`` environment variable was introduced in Symfony 7.4.

 .. _`install Composer`: https://getcomposer.org/download/
 .. _Cmder: https://cmder.app/